 Do something different on Christmas Day and spend some time exploring the ancient sites of England.
 Start at the royal residence of Windsor Castle before exploring the mysterious Stonehenge circle - now listed as a UNESCO World Heritage Site.
 After a traditional Christmas lunch, end your day discovering the beautiful Georgian City of Bath.

-Your journey to England starts here.
-You'll find the tools to plan your adventure: where to go and when, how much to budget, plus in-depth planning info on some of the country’s best walks.
+Your journey to Great Britain starts here.
+You'll find the tools to plan your adventure: where to go and when, how much to budget, plus a list of the fresh, the transformed, the hot and the happening places in Britain.